 What is a B.A./B.S. in History?

-History is a major within the Department of Social and Behavioral Sciences that permits study in nearly all aspects of human life and interaction.
+History is a major within the Department of Social Sciences that permits study in nearly all aspects of human life and interaction.
 One of the benefits of a History degree is that it intersects all other fields of academic inquiry.
 While investigating the evolution of human interaction, students learn about war, economics, politics, gender, culture, geography, sociology, science, and many more other areas since each of them have a unique history of there own.
 Our faculty has diverse areas of expertise whether it is a geographic interest in the Americas, Europe, Africa, or the Far East, or a temporal interest in the Medieval, Early Modern, or Modern Ages.
 A degree in history is not just about memorizing dates and places either.
 By analyzing historical documents in order to come to a greater understanding regarding the interpretation of previous events, students develop a broad range of skills that translate into real world success due to the versatile nature of the field’s strengths.
 Developing a proficiency in critical thinking/analysis, communication, writing, and technology assists students both professionally and personally as they navigate their way through the myriad of choices available in modern life.

 Highlights of the History degree program at West Liberty University